 Since it it not guaranteed that the last checkpoint is the best, we evaluated the checkpoints on GermEval18.
 We found that the last checkpoint is indeed the best.
 The training was stable and did not overfit the text corpus.
-Below is a boxplot chart showing the different checkpoints.

 The sentences were split with SojaMo.
 We took the German Wikipedia Article Pages Dump 3x to oversample.
 This approach was also used in a similar way in GPT-3 (Table 2.2).